irisnet/foundation/vil_authorization_letter_template.md

-Dear Privave sale participants with locked tokens, you can send following email to : presale@irisnet.org also cc harriet@irisnet.org
+_NOTE:Dear private sale participants with IRIS tokens in locking term, if you want to participate in the VIL(Validating while In Locking Period) you can send following email to : presale@irisnet.org also cc harriet@irisnet.org to authorize IRIS Foundation delegate your locked tokens to your trusted validator(s)_

 ----------------------------------------------------------------------------------------------